amytakeuchi/Fintech-Product-Analytics/README.md

 ### H3 — Cohort Retention & Activation Risk (Earlier Cohort --> Retention Decline)

-> **Do newer customer cohorts exhibit steeper early retention declines than older cohorts, indicating an onboarding or activation opportunity?**
+> **Do newer customer cohorts exhibit steeper early retention declines than older cohorts, indicating an onboarding or activation opportunity?** (**Business question:** Are newer customers failing to develop repeat usage at the same rate as established customers?)

 **Finding:**
 - Earlier cohorts in February and March exhibit steeper earlier drop off with -19.4, -20.1, and -17.1 dropoffs in the first month and -2.8, -0..8, and -1.0 in the subsequent month
+- --> the growth/lifecycle team should focus on early activation and habit formation, rather than lying to much on primarily on later-stage win-back campaigns.
+- Later win-back campaigns still matters as each cohort still see increase in drop-off especially at the beginning of the year.

 <img src="image/cohort_dropoff.png" width="800" title="Cohort Dropoff Visualization">

-**Analysis:**
-- Cohort construction using `first_active_month`
-- Cohort retention tables
-- Month-over-month retention
-- Retention drop-off analysis
-- Cohort heatmaps
-- Comparison of early lifecycle curves

-**Business question:** Are newer customers failing to develop repeat usage at the same rate as established customers?

-If supported, this would suggest that the growth/lifecycle team should focus on early activation and habit formation, rather than relying primarily on later-stage win-back campaigns.

 ---